-The Homework Club Programme gives Queen’s University volunteers the chance to provide homework support to children and young people who live in areas of educational underachievement.
+The Homework Clubs Programme gives Queen’s University volunteers the chance to provide homework support to children and young people who live in areas of educational underachievement.
 These pupils may not have the opportunity to complete their homework at home which can lead to underachieving in school, low confidence and limited future opportunities.

 Homework Clubs is a perfect opportunity for you to make a positive change in your community, get involved in something rewarding and gain hands-on experience for your personal and professional development.

 - Helping children/young people with their homework.
 This generally takes place in-person at clubs, however a few clubs may offer online support.

 - Raising aspirations of children/young people in relation to further and higher education by; engaging in meaningful conversation, sharing your positive educational experiences, supporting with recreational activities and encouraging them to fulfill their potential.

 - Being an ambassador for Queen’s University and Queen’s Students’ Union.